This blog was originally published on September 29, 2013. Last revised January 27, 2021.

 To ensure that mold spores from environmental moisture don’t develop, be sure to store your kibble in a cool, dry location.
 Moist areas (like basements or crawl spaces), open containers, or areas where condensation or temperature fluctuations exist encourage mold to grow.

-What about pouring your kibble into a storage container?
 We receive an abundance of phone calls from our customers who profess they have the best dog food storage, e.g. the dreaded Rubbermaid tub.

 Pouring pet food into these containers is absolutely not a good idea for two key reasons: many of these containers are not airtight (plastic is porous by nature), and fat and oils can be absorbed into the plastic, risking the opportunity for rancidity to occur.

 So what is the best way to store my food?
 In the Petcurean bag you purchased for your pet at your local pet specialty retailer, stored in a cool, dry area of course!
-Can I refrigerate or freeze my food?
-Generally speaking, most kibble can be refrigerated or even frozen.
-The food should be tightly sealed or in airtight containers in either case.

 How long can I keep an open container of food in the fridge?

-Our GO!
-SOLUTIONS and NOW FRESH Tetra Pak wet food should have the Tetra Pak top folded down and can also be kept in the fridge that way for 3 to 5 days.
+Our Go!
+Solutions and Now Fresh Tetra Pak wet food should have the Tetra Pak top folded down and can also be kept in the fridge that way for 3 to 5 days.
 Wet food may also be frozen after opening but it’s best to transfer the product to an appropriate freezable container.

 Do you do any testing on animals?